toledompm/devops-culture/tests/readme.md

 ### Integration testing

 Integration Testing is defined as a type of testing where software modules are integrated logically and tested as a group.
 A typical software project consists of multiple software modules, coded by different programmers.
-The purpose of this level of testing is to expose defects in the interaction between these software modules when they are integrated
+The purpose of this level of testing is to expose defects in the interaction between these software modules when they are integrated.

 ### Integration testing Roles

-- Mostly done by developers but testers can also participate, focusing on important or complex modules
+Mostly done by developers but testers can also participate, focusing on important or complex modules.

 ### Non-function testing or performance testing